invalidbug/CludoEngine/README.md

-# Cludo-Engine - A powerful 2d Monogame Game Engine!
+# Cludo-Engine - A 2d Monogame Game Engine!

 Current Version: 1.0 final
 The engine is very buggy.
 Feel free to update it, I'll accept any reasonable changes.
 However the project is dropped.
+If you want a actual Monogame engine that is indeed powerful, check out https://github.com/prime31/Nez

 #Credits
 - Darin Boyer - Lead Developer and Project Manager. darinboyer.website & cludogames.com